 The best ground blind right now is Barronett Blinds’ Big Cat 350; it has ample space, is relatively lightweight, and is durable enough to last four or five seasons.

-It’s excellent quality for the money while reliable in harsh conditions.
+It’s excellent quality for the money while reliable in harsh weather conditions.
 It’s portable at a reasonable 19 lbs, yet spacious inside.
 Three people to spend the day hunting in comfort.
-Not to mention, it’s an excellent height for tall hunters and archers alike.
+Not to mention, it’s an excellent height for the tall and bow hunters alike.